Varad-gaikwad/frost-match/README.md

 Rate 2 (or more) ice cream flavors, and FrostMatch predicts your top recommendations from flavors you haven't tried — using a **two-tower neural network** (separate user and item embedding networks) trained on real flavor-rating data, the same architecture used in production-grade recommender systems (e.g., YouTube, Netflix-style models).

 Unlike simple similarity-based recommenders, this model **learns** user and item embeddings from data via gradient descent, rather than relying on hand-crafted similarity rules.

+Also has a Dark mode(Midnight Velvet) and a Light mode(Summer Sorbet).

 ---